 It’s a surprise not to see a V8 option given the commitment Lexus continues to show towards eight-cylinder engines.

 This new twin-turbo V6 is as sweet as a nut.
 It’s remarkably smooth, even at high revs.
 It’s good for 310kW of power and 600Nm of torque which moves the car around effortlessly.
 There’s also no noticeable lag when the hammer goes down.
-The new LS500 can hit triple figure in 5.0 seconds from a standstill.
+The new LS500 can hit triple figures in 5.0 seconds from a standstill.

 The straight line performance is even more impressive when you consider the car’s 2290kg kerb weight.